 Picacho Peak State Park, Arizona

 The Mexican poppies have already started appearing in Arizona’s Picacho Peak State Park, an under-the-radar wildflower star—and perhaps best flower-spotting in Arizona.
 Since prehistoric times, travelers have been enjoying its bounty; the peak itself is part of a volcanic flow, and it holds a place in history as the site of the Battle of Picacho Pass, the largest Civil War clash to take place in Arizona.
 During superbloom years, its hills are ablaze in a sea of yellow, interspersed with gangly Saguaro cacti, bladderpods, chuparosa, globemallow, brittlebush, and various cacti species.
 That’s not this year, but if you’re seeing even the regular blooms for the first time, it might as well be.

 Best time to visit: February through April

-Run, don’t walk, to Anza Borrego Desert State Park, on the eastern side of San Diego County.
-Though officials do not expect an abundance of wildflowers this season, some blooms are happening, like, now.
-Patches of desert agave, cactus barrels, desert apricot, and purple dune verbena have been spotted, especially in shadier areas where the ground retains moisture longer.
-A recent wet sprinkling means that come mid-April there may be more bursts of color.
+Run, don’t walk, to Anza-Borrego Desert State Park, on the eastern side of San Diego County.
+Though officials aren’t sure how this season will yet fare, with six inches of rain in December, it’s looking like we’re on track for a solid early March bloom.
+Patches of desert agave, cactus barrels, desert apricot, and purple dune verbena are common delights, especially in shadier areas where the ground retains moisture longer.
+And if there are any additional wet sprinkles come mid-April, there may be more, longer bursts of color.
 Try hiking along the canyon trails and keep up to date with the park’s Wildflower Hotline: 760-767-4684.
 (And if you’re in the area anyway, nearby Salton Sea gives the opportunity to get a little desert weird.)